 |Warehouse name||This is the name of the virtual data warehouse in Snowflake.|

-This information is only used to display a view of database and tables in the Explore Page, and users may override this value when calling the API.
+This information is only used to display a view of the database and tables in the Explore Page, and users may override this value when calling the API.

 |Database Name||This is the name of the database you’re connecting to in Snowflake.|

-This information is only used to display a view of database and tables in Explore Page, and users may override this value when calling the API.
+This information is only used to display a view of the database and tables in Explore Page, and users may override this value when calling the API.